RoadieHQ/marketing-site/content/docs/integrations/opsgenie/index.md

 ## Introduction

-This page describes how to set up the Opsgenie plugine.
+This page describes how to set up the Opsgenie plugin.

 ## Steps